rjbergerud/Lung-Cancer-Prediction/README.md

 # Lung-Cancer-Prediction
 Predicting Lung Cancer incidences by county.
+See `cancer.ipynb` to see the implementation of the supervised learner, and `Capstone_MLND_Cancer.pdf` to see the report.

 ### Use conda or an alternative version control/package manager to install python 3.6